 1. “I am flawed and therefore a bad person.”

 2. “I must change or fix something about myself in order to be acceptable.”

 Often, our core wounds start in childhood.
-When we are little we are free.
-We experience unconditional love and acceptance for all of our needs, and we are granted full expression of ourselves.
-We don’t experience any inner fragmentation or limitations at all.
-However, at some point during our childhood we began to experience constraints.
-As we “ate from the Tree of Knowledge” we slowly came up against invalidation from our parents, elders, and peers.
-We began to experience disapproval and punishment for being our authentic selves.
-And so, our core wounds began to deepen.
+When we are little we are free, however, at some point during our childhood, we began to experience constraints.
+As we “ate from the Tree of Knowledge” (aka. grew and evolved as human beings) we slowly came up against invalidation and rejection from our parents, elders, and peers.
+We began to experience disapproval and punishment for being our authentic selves; for having unique feelings, thoughts, outlooks, interests, and needs.
+And so, our core wounds began.